bvibber/mtpng/readme.md

 # State

 Creates correct files in all color formats (input must be pre-packed).
 Performs well on large files, but needs work for small files and ancillary chunks.
-No API stability yet!
+Planning API stability soon, but not yet there -- things will change before 1.0.

 ## Goals